ForestSquirrelDev/ScriptableObjectDesignPatterns/README.md

 - no return type by default - adding one would require either creating a generator or writing boilerplate code
 - no control over execution order, since listeners are added in OnEnable() methods

-### Conclusion
-Overall i think it's pretty much useful pattern, but it's definetely not a catch-all.
+**Overall** i think it's pretty much useful pattern, but it's definetely not a catch-all.
 Sometimes it might fit game logic or be used as a synchronization tool, but there are for sure times when regular UnityEvents could fit better or at least not worse (e.g. UI).